cibere/flow.py/docs/search_handlers.rst

     # Return a list of strings, which gets turned into a list of strings
     async def search_handler_callback_example(query):
         return ["Foo", "Bar", "Apple", "Pear"]
-    # Flow.py will return a list of results to flow launcher, which will look something like this:
+    # flogin will return a list of results to flow launcher, which will look something like this:
     # [
     #   Result(title="Foo"),
     #   Result(title="Bar"),